PPBDS/tutorial.helpers/vignettes/instructions.md

 ## Check tutorial functionality

-### Simple test

-The simplest way to test the `tutorial.Rmd` with which you are working on is:
+The simplest way to test the `tutorial.Rmd` with which you are working on is to hit the "Run Document" button.
+This is the same thing as running `rmarkdown::render()` on the tutorial:

 ```r
 rmarkdown::render("inst/tutorials/02-terminal/tutorial.Rmd")
 ```

-This assumes that you are located in the main directory of **tutorial.helpers**, as you normally would be.
+This assumes that you are located in the main directory of **your.package*, as you normally would be.
 I am not sure if this will catch all potential errors, but it will catch many issues, and it is very quick.
 Replace `02-terminal` with the appropriate directory.

-You can also just hit the "Run Document" button.
-I think that this is the (exact?) same thing has `render()`.

 ### Test before submitting a PR